blynkkk/blueprints/LeonardoEthernetBlink/README.md

 * Make sure all other used libraries are up to date
 * Check that all the dependencies and configurations are correct
 * Check your sketch for errors.
 Click the Verify button to compile your sketch without uploading it
-* Check your board and port selections
+* Check your board and port selections (if you are using Arduino IDE)
 * Check your connections.
 Your board needs to be connected with a data USB cable (charge-only cables will not work).
 Make sure the cable is fully inserted in the port on each end.
 Try a different USB cable, and avoid hubs and other adapters if possible.
 Remove connections to the board pins, especially the 0 (RX) and 1 (TX) digital pins.
+* Check that your Ethernet cable is not damaged and the connection is stable

 ## Related Links
 [Blynk Troubleshooting guide](https://docs.blynk.io/en/troubleshooting/general-issues)